TheWheelz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The fourth print the content of a file with a space eg cat /etc/passwd /etc/hosts The fifth print the content of a file wit the tail eg tail /etc/passwd The sixt prints the first contents that heads the file.
+The seventh prints the first contents the third line head -n 3 iacta | tail -n 1